Todd2112/My-Portfolio/Train_AI/README.md

 ---

-## Your Business, Not Trivia

-Sure, AI services like ChatGPT can tell you **what the capital of Texas is** or **what wine pairs with chicken**.
-But that’s not what this system is for.

-This system is built from the ground up to be trained **specifically on your needs**, not on what some general AI thinks you need.
-It’s about giving you **a tool that adapts to your expertise**, grows with your business, and **learns from you directly**, not from someone else’s dataset.

----

 ## Custom-Tailored Deployment

 I consult with you upfront to **evaluate your system and co-create the deployment**.
 This ensures that the AI: